THANK YOU FOR 23 WONDERFUL YEARS

-3 years after discovering kombucha on a boathouse and upholding the tradition and standard for making authentic kombucha commercially in the UK, we are sorry to announce we are winding down our little business.
+A quarter of a century after discovering kombucha being made by friends on their boathouse in Teddington — and upholding the tradition and standard for making authentic kombucha commercially in the UK ever since! — we are sorry to announce we are winding down our little business in its current format.

-As individual GO Kombucha varieties sell out they’ll continue to be available in mixed packs until our entire stock runs dry by September.
-If ordering in bulk ensure you have enough fridge space — essential for Ginger Sencha! — or somewhere cool to store all other varieties (see our summer storage guidance here, and keep an eye on our online shop for availability as stocks run low)…
+As individual GO Kombucha varieties sell out they’ll continue to be available in mixed packs until our entire stock runs dry in September.
+If ordering in bulk ensure you have enough fridge space — always essential for Ginger Sencha — or somewhere cool to store all other varieties if not (see our summer storage guidance here, and keep an eye on our online shop for availability)…

 ALWAYS BOTTLED IN GLASS